 Kelly Davis is the Associate Vice President of Peer and Youth Advocacy at Mental Health America, where she works on the expansion of peer support and young adult leadership in mental health.
 She is passionate about lived experience-driven programs, policies, organizations, and research…

 Dr. Michael Hosking holds a Ph.D. in Biology from Indiana University and was on the faculty at Davidson College.
 He has been a lifelong athlete in many different sports, but specialized in track and field in high school and college, and later took up competitive cycling…

 Susan Reynolds has over 20 years of experience in digital wellbeing, youth leadership and mindfulness.
 In 2019 she co-founded LookUp to discover, empower, and mobilize youth leaders who are taking action to raise awareness, inspire, and design a healthier, more inclusive, and responsible digital world…

-JOIN US FOR A GROUNDBREAKING OVERVIEW OF CUTTING-EDGE HOLISTIC AND INTEGRATIVE SOLUTIONS FOR MENTAL AND EMOTIONAL HEALTH
+CHECK OUT OUR RECENT SUMMIT FOR A GROUNDBREAKING OVERVIEW OF CUTTING-EDGE HOLISTIC AND INTEGRATIVE SOLUTIONS FOR MENTAL AND EMOTIONAL HEALTH